0Verum1/finance-analytics-portfolio/01_sql_finance_case/README.md

 ## 🔍 Questions Addressed

-1. Monthly revenue trends
+1. How has monthly revenue evolved over time?
-2. Gross margins over time
-3. Customer retention & churn proxies
+2. How have gross profit and gross margin changed over time?
+3. What does customer retention look like, and which customers appear to be churning?
-4. Revenue per customer
+4. What is the average revenue generated per customer?
-5. Cost breakdown & insights
+5. What are the main cost drivers affecting profitability?

 ---

 ### Schema Design

+The schema is designed to reflect a simple transactional business model where customers generate invoices, invoices receive payments, and costs are associated with delivering each sale.

 **customers**
 - customer_id